 1. Make the call: Maintenance or repair?

-You can split most auto service jobs into two categories:
+Based on our firsthand experience, you can split most auto service jobs into two categories:

 - Scheduled or preventive maintenance.

 Scheduled maintenance services are relatively predictable until you find an unexpected issue while servicing your customer’s car.
 This means you usually have more notice to create your work order.

 - Oil changes.